Chilled Fennel Gazpacho with Olive Ciabatta Croutons

 |Click here for information|

-This recipe first appeared in The Delia Collection: Soup.
+This recipe is from Delia's Summer Collection and The Delia Collection: Soup.

 First, skin the tomatoes: pour boiling water over them and leave for 1 minute before draining them and slipping off the skins (protect your hands with a cloth if they're too hot).